nirajp82/Redis/01_04_Hash_Command.md

 It also allows to add or remove a field dynamically to an existing hash, you can use the HSET/HDEL command.

+a.
+User Profiles:

+Storing user profiles where each user's details (username, email, profile picture URL) are stored as fields in a hash.
+Example: user:123 -> {username: "john_doe", email: "john@example.com", profile_pic: "url/to/pic.jpg"}

+b.
+Rate Limiting:
 Let's use the example of rate limiting to explain the mentioned hash commands:

 ```bash